MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-ata-alerts.md

 ---
 # required metadata

-title: Setting ATA Notifications | Microsoft ATA
+title: Setting ATA Notifications | Microsoft Docs
 description: Describes how to set ATA alerts so you are notified when suspicious activities are detected.
 keywords:
 author: rkarlin